On refined metric and hermitian structures in arithmetic, I: Galois-Gauss sums and weak ramification: Introduction

 By using these results we can then derive several unconditional results concerning the hermitian and metrised structures associated to $\mathcal{A}_{L/K}$ and thereby, for example, extend the main results of the celebrated article \cite{ErezTaylor} of Erez and Taylor.

-In the general case, these results also combine with extensive numerical computation to motivate us to formulate a framework of new conjectures concerning the arithmetic properties of local wildly ramified Galois-Gauss sums.
+In the general case, these results also combine with extensive numerical computation to motivate us to formulate several new conjectures concerning the detailed arithmetic properties of the local Galois-Gauss sums that are attached to weakly ramified extensions.

 In the first such conjecture (Conjecture \ref{local conj}) we predict a precise conjectural description of $\mathfrak{a}_{L/K}$ in terms of local `Galois-Jacobi' sums and the fundamental classes of local class field theory.